bitfocus/companion-module-epson-businesspj/HELP.md

-## Epson Pro Projector
+## Epson Business PJ
-This module will allow you to control Epson's Pro Projector line, specifically the following models:
+This module will allow you to control Epson's Business/Pro Projector line, specifically the following models:
 * EB-L1755U

 ### Configuration